jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 And similarly, oftentimes there are things that I would do with the orientation and I just want it to do those basic operations for me to set the orientation, and that's (D) so those are just some different redundant ways of doing that.

-Now the sort of subtle way of having redundancy is this kind here, where if you remember in the previous slide
+Now the sort of subtle way of having redundancy is this kind here, where if you remember in the previous slide:

 ![Granularity - A or BC: code snippets from before; we care about B](images/vlcsnap-2019-09-25-19h17m14s407.png)